-209303040000000000000 051623 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR ALL NOMINEES" ON PROPOSAL 1.
-A VOTE "FOR" PROPOSAL 2, A VOTE "FOR" PROPOSAL 3, AND A VOTE "FOR "PROPOSAL 4.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR ALL NOMINEES" ON PROPOSAL 1, A VOTE "FOR" PROPOSAL 2 AND A VOTE "FOR" PROPOSAL 3.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X FOR AGAINST ABSTAIN 1.
-ELECTION OF NINE DIRECTORS FOR TERMS EXPIRING AT THE 2.
-RATIFICATION OF APPOINTMENT OF DELOITTE & TOUCHE 2024 ANNUAL MEETING.
-LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2023.
-O Darcy G. Anderson O Herman E. Bulls FOR ALL NOMINEES 3.
-ADVISORY VOTE TO APPROVE THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS.
-O Brian E. Lane WITHHOLD AUTHORITY FOR ALL NOMINEES 00 Pablo G. Mercado Franklin Myers FOR ALL EXCEPT O William J. Sandbrook ADVISORY VOTE ON THE FREQUENCY OF SUBMISSION TO STOCKHOLDERS OF ADVISORY "SAY ON PAY" PROPOSALS.
-O Constance E. Skidmore O Vance W. Tang O Cindy L. Wallis-Lage You hereby revoke all previous proxies given.
-You may revoke this proxy at any time prior to a vote thereon.
-Receipt of the accompanying proxy statement and the Annual Report of Comfort Systems USA, Inc., which includes the Annual INSTRUCTIONS: To withhold authority to vote for any individual nominee(s) mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: Report on Form 10-K for the fiscal year ended December 31, 2022, is hereby PLEASE COMPLETE, SIGN AND PROMPTLY MAIL IN THE ENCLOSED ENVELOPE.
-To change the address on your account please check the box at right and indicate your new address in the address space above.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
+ELECTION OF TEN DIRECTORS FOR TERMS EXPIRING AT THE 2025 ANNUAL MEETING.
+FOR ALL NOMINEES Darcy G. Anderson Herman E. Bulls Herman E. Bulls For ALL NOMINEES Darcy G. Anderson Herman E. Bulls Herman E. Bulls For ALL NOMINEES Darcy G. Anderson Herman E. Bulls For ALL NOMINEES Darcy G. Anderson Herman E. Bulls For ALL NOMINEES For ALL NOMINEES Pablo G. Mercado For All Indian J. Sandbrook Or THE NAMED EXECUTIVE OFFICERS.
+FOR ALL EXCEPT (See instructions below) William J. Sandbrook Oconstance E. Skidmore Vance W. Tang Or The Named Previous proxies given.
+You may revoke this proxy at a time prior to a vote thereon.
+Receipt of the accompanying proxy statement at the Annual Report on Form 10-K for the fiscal year ended December 31, 2023, is here acknowledged.
+BSTAIN any and nual INSTRUCTIONS: To withhold authority to vote for any individual nominee(s) mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Note: Please sign exactly as your name or names appear on this proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+BED Signature of Stockholder S